slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-06-template.md

 to account for the fact that all neurons were used for the prediction.
 Normally, dropout is not applied to the inputs.

-In Keras, dropout is implemented as its own separate layer (`Dropout`) that takes as input the probability to _drop_ units.
+In torch, dropout is implemented as its own separate layer (`Dropout`) that takes as input the probability to _drop_ units.
 To apply dropout to a layer, place a `Dropout` after it while stacking layers.
 The dropout will be ignored if the model is in `eval` mode.
 Luckily, we already set the correct modes for training and evaluation in our `train`